Experts pull documents, money from Lee statue time capsule

 The contents of the tightly packed box had expanded from the damp and stuck together, making unpacking difficult, so conservators decided to relieve pressure by cutting down one side.

+After Ridgway and other team members meticulously extracted each object, other conservators would then cart the pieces to the back of the lab for further study and cataloging.
+The team made sure to photograph each object in the box before manipulating it.

+Many of the paper items were damaged from water and time but still at least partly legible.

-Along with several waterlogged books and various documents, the box contained an envelope of Confederate money, which conservators carefully separated, and two carved artifacts — a Masonic symbol and a Confederate flag said to have be made from the tree that grew over Gen. Stonewall Jackson’s original grave.
+Along with several waterlogged books, pamphlets and newspapers, the box contained an envelope of Confederate money, which conservators carefully separated, and two carved artifacts — a Masonic symbol and a Confederate flag said to have be made from the tree that grew over Gen. Stonewall Jackson’s original grave.

+Conservators also pulled buttons, coins and Miniè balls, a type of bullet used in the Civil War, from the box.
+A bomb squad had checked the capsule Monday, partly to make sure there was no live ammunition.

 Contemporaneous news accounts from the late 1800s detailed the placement of the time capsule in the foundation of the pedestal, and imaging tests conducted earlier this year appeared to confirm its existence.
 But a lengthy search during the September statue removal came up empty.